speedfl/mongo-replica-set-production/README.md

 ### Variables

+- `remote_user`: the remote user which will be use to connect to vms
 - `mongodb_replicaset_name`: the name you want to give to your replicaset
 - `mongodb_db_path`: the path on which you want to store your data.
 Will be mounted on the encrypted partition
 - `mongodb_user_user_admin_any_database_name`: the first user which will be created with rights userAdminAnyDatabase